RickDB/PlexMALSync/README.md

 - Python PlexMALSync.py

-Depending on library size and server can take a few minutes to full sync, logging is verbose at the moment but will show the progress per show and when finished.
+Depending on library size and server can take a few minutes to finish, logging is verbose at the moment but will show the progress per show and when finished.

 ## Requirements